Digididoo/Digididoo/README.md

 ## About me

-- 🔭 I’m currently working on [Knulli](https://github.com/knulli-cfw)/Retro projects
+- 🔭 I’m currently working on small existing projects to learn a bit
 - 🌱 I’m currently learning PostgreSQL, Data Analysis, Japanese...
 I love to learn
 - 👯 I’m looking to collaborate on translations to/from Spanish.
 I'm also quite good at testing and documenting Issues.
 - 🤔 I’m looking for help with ...
 (I'm still new here, I don't know)